Mexico buses, flies Haitians from remote area on US border - NewsBreak

 The Haitian migrants who are already in Mexico’s detention centers and have not requested asylum will be the first to be flown directly to Haiti once Mexico begins those flights, according to the official.

-On Tuesday afternoon, they decided to leave town.
-They bought tickets for a bus ride to the Gulf coast state of Veracruz, planning to continue to Tapachula where they had already applied for asylum.

-Others left without being told.
-Small groups arrived at Ciudad Acuña’s bus station Tuesday to buy tickets to Veracruz, Monterrey and Mexico City.
-The same bus lines prohibited from selling them tickets for rides north through Mexico, sold them tickets to head south without issue.

-In Haiti, dozens of migrants upset about being deported from the U.S. tried to rush back into a plane that landed Tuesday afternoon in Port-au-Prince as they yelled at authorities.
+Dozens of migrants upset about being deported to Haiti tried to rush back into a plane that landed Tuesday afternoon in Port-au-Prince as they yelled at authorities.
 A security guard closed the plane door in time as some deportees began throwing rocks and shoes at the plane.
 Several of them lost their belongings in the scuffle as police arrived.
 The group was disembarking from one of three flights scheduled for the day.

 “They have shown no capability of being able to process all of these migrants by the end of the week,” Abbott said.
 “The only thing they have shown is an incapability of dealing with this crisis, candidly in a way where they pretend it doesn’t even exist.
 We’re here to tell you, it exists, it’s total chaos, and the Biden administration, they need to up their game big time.”